By CASSIE SHORTSLEEVE

 To power down at night, Robbins recommends avoiding computer or TV screens an hour before bedtime, if you can.
 But more importantly, spend 15 minutes on something relaxing.
 In addition to a warm shower or reading, she recommends breathing exercises or progressive muscle relaxation, where you clench and unclench muscle groups.
 “The key is that it’s done routinely before bed, so the body starts to know that what comes next is sleep,” she says.

-(Another way to help improve sleep is to take daily doses of magnesium and DHA fatty acids, and you’ll find both in our Superhuman Supplements.)
+(Another way to help improve sleep is to take daily doses of magnesium and DHA fatty acids, and you’ll find both in our Men's Essentials.)

 4. Consume all your meals within a daily 8-hour window.